preetipandey/Upgrad_skin_cancer_assingment-/README.md

 Model Building & training on the rectified class imbalance data.

 ### Conclusions
-We observed there was the problem of overfitting and underfitting which solved by Data augmentation, outliers, and class equalization and model is able to predict the results
+We observed that there was the problem of overfitting and underfitting which solved by Data augmentation, outliers, and class equalization. the model was well trained for predictions

 ### Technologies Used
 Keras